How to import and view the CSV realtime data

 How to use Live Graph:

-If you want to use this on a log from an older version of GS-911 (pre 2010), then make sure (edit if necessary) that your CSV file conforms to the following (NOT needed for ALL 2010+ logfiles as GS-911 does this for you...):
+If you want to use this on a log from an older version of GS-911 (pre 2010), then make sure that your CSV file conforms to the following (NOT needed post 2010):